 2. CrewAI

 Section titled “2.
-CrewAI”CrewAI is a framework that defines multiple agents as a “crew” (team), assigning each agent a Role and Goal.
-Its design philosophy — mimicking human teamwork in AI — is its defining characteristic.
+CrewAI”CrewAI is a framework that defines multiple agents as a “crew” and assigns each agent a role and goal.
+Its official documentation describes agents, crews, and flows as core concepts.[2]

 # Python - Minimal CrewAI example (conceptual)